- Gentlemen, start your drones: Judge’s ruling opens door for commercial use

 “He seems pretty comfortable to me,” Torre said.
 “I talked to him a couple of times today, once on the phone and when he came here.”

-The Dodgers began the day five games back in the NL wild-card race.
+Coming off a three-game sweep of Milwaukee, the Dodgers began the day five games back in the NL wild-card race.
 The White Sox were 3 1/2 games behind the first-place Minnesota Twins in the AL Central.

 “Whatever happens in the next few days, that’s the primary goal.
 I don’t want any of these guys certainly thinking about who may or may not be walking through the door.”